 We, as a country, cannot allow this to continue.

-This World Elder Abuse Awareness Day (WEAAD), CanAge, EAPO, CNPEA and BC CRN are partnering together to initiate a national conversation surrounding the prevention of elder abuse.
-The campaign strives to highlight actions that each of us can take to support and protect the rights of seniors within our community.
+This World Elder Abuse Awareness Day (WEAAD), CanAge, EAPO, CNPEA and BC CRN partnered together to initiate a national conversation surrounding the prevention of elder abuse.
+This National WEAAD event brought together a panel of experts, political figures, advocates and concerned people like you, to engage in an inspiring discussion about how we, as a country, can end elder abuse and protect the rights of older people.

 Join the Conversation

-On June 15th, we’re hosting a free national webinar event for World Elder Abuse Awareness Day.
+On June 15th, we hosted a free national webinar event for World Elder Abuse Awareness Day.

-This is the main event of WEAAD—a not-to-be-missed interactive experience that brings together a panel of experts, political figures, advocates and concerned people like you to engage in an inspiring discussion about how we, as a country, can end elder abuse and protect the rights of older people.
+This was the main event of WEAAD—a not-to-be-missed interactive experience that brought together a panel of experts, political figures, advocates and concerned people like you to engage in an inspiring discussion about how we, as a country, can end elder abuse and protect the rights of older people.

-The event features an all-star lineup of speakers, including some very special guests.
+The event featured an all-star lineup of speakers, including some very special guests.

 WEAAD 2023 Speaker Spotlight